 Another important preliminary consideration about powers of attorney is "durability."
 Powers of attorney are voluntary delegations of authority by the principal to the agent.
 The principal has not given up his or her own power to do these same functions but has granted legal authority to the agent to perform various tasks on the principal's behalf.
 All states have adopted a "durability" statute that allows principals to include in their powers of attorney a simple declaration that no power granted by the principal in this document will become invalid upon the subsequent mental incapacity of the principal.
-The result is a "durable power of attorney" - a document that continues to be valid until a stated termination date or event occurs, or the principal dies.
-Absent durability provisions, the power of attorney terminates upon the principal's death or incapacity.
+The result is a "durable power of attorney"--a document that continues to be valid until a stated termination date or event occurs, or the principal dies.

-Having covered the explanation of what a durable power of attorney is, let us look at the top benefits of having a comprehensive durable power of attorney.
+Having covered the explanation of what a durable power of attorney is, let's look at the top 10 benefits of having a comprehensive durable power of attorney.